September 2016 saaw the much-anticipated return of Unlimited, a festival that celebrates the artistic vision and originality of disabled artists.

-Originally part of the Cultural Olympiad for the London 2012 Olympics, Unlimited has become the biggest and best programmes of its kind in the world.
+Originally part of the Cultural Olympiad for the London 2012 Olympics, Unlimited has become one of the biggest and best programmes of its kind in the world.
 The Unlimited commissions programme aims to embed work by disabled artists within the cultural sector, reach new audiences and shift perceptions of disabled people.

 - Michele Saint-Yves – Poet, Playwright